On the Statistical Efficiency of Mean-Field Reinforcement Learning with General Function Approximation: BACKGROUND

 \subsection{Assumptions}

-In this paper, we consider the general function approximation setting, where the learner can get access to a model class $\cM$ with finite cardinality ($|\cM| < +\infty$), satisfying the following assumptions. \begin{assumption}[Realizability] $M^* \in \cM$. \end{assumption} \begin{assumption}[Lipschitz Continuity] For arbitrary $h\in[H],s_h\in\cS,a_h\in\cA$ and arbitrary valid density $\mu_h,\mu_h'\in\Delta(\cS)$, and arbitrary model $M:=(\mP_T,r) \in \cM$, we have:
+In this paper, we consider the general function approximation setting, where the learner has access to a model class $\cM$ with finite cardinality ($|\cM| < +\infty$), satisfying the following assumptions. \begin{assumption}[Realizability] $M^* \in \cM$. \end{assumption} \begin{assumption}[Lipschitz Continuity] For arbitrary $h\in[H],s_h\in\cS,a_h\in\cA$ and arbitrary valid density $\mu_h,\mu_h'\in\Delta(\cS)$, and arbitrary model $M:=(\mP_T,r) \in \cM$, we have:

 \end{assumption} \begin{remark}[Comparison with Previous Structural Assumptions in MFG Setting] The most common structural assumptions in previous finite-horizon MFG setting include contractivity \citep{guo2019learning} and monotonicity \citep{perrin2020fictitious,perolat2021scaling}.
 The contractivity is stronger than ours since in general it requires good smooth conditions of $\mP_T$ w.r.t. states, actions, state densities \citep{yardim2022policy}.
 The monotonicity instead considers the reward structures, and it is stronger in that it assumes the transition is independent of density (i.e. $L_T=0$), so that the dynamics of the system reduces to single-agent RL. \end{remark} In Prop.~\ref{prop:exist_MFG_NE_informal} below, we show that Assump.~\ref{assump:lipschitz} implies the existence of a Nash Equilibrium.
 A similar existence result has been established in previous literature \citep{saldi2018markov} under the same conditions as our Prop.~\ref{prop:exist_MFG_NE_formal}.
 Our contribution here is a different proof based on the conjugate function and non-expansiveness of the proximal point operator.
 Moreover, \citep{saldi2018markov} studied infinite-horizon MDP with discounted reward, which is different from our setting. \begin{proposition}[Existence of NE in MFG; Informal Version of Prop.~\ref{prop:exist_MFG_NE_formal}] For every MF-MDP with discrete $\cS$ and $\cA$, satisfying Assump.~\ref{assump:lipschitz}, there exists at least one NE policy. \end{proposition}